 Another way to create an international network of collaborators is to start using social media.
 Many researchers are already involved, and it is never too late, so you can start now too.
 Twitter, LinkedIn, and Facebook are some of the platforms you can use to communicate with peer experts, track research related to your work, and support or follow the impact of your publications.
 Even if you do not want to post yourself, you can still use social media tools to stay up-to-date with recent advances in your field and find out what others are doing.
-These digital tools can also help you keep track of current research in your area.

 Tip 5: Be Persistent